f20/power-models/README.md

 To see this code in action, go to http://dcmf.co.uk/models/.

-To create models on your own computer using this code, clone this repository, check that you have a reasonably model version of Perl 5 installed (5.8.8 or high should be fine), change to the root of the repository, and try the following sample commands:
+To create models on your own computer using this code, clone this repository, check that you have a reasonably modern version of Perl 5 installed (5.8.8 or high should be fine), change to the root of the repository, and try the following sample commands: